Commands Reference¶

 Exit Codes¶

-All commands use consistent exit codes:
+All commands use consistent exit codes for scripting and CI/CD:

 | Code | Meaning |